khurram-uworx/prolog/README.md

 # Prolog Interpreter

-A minimum Prolog compiler/interpreter/query runner implemented in C# that can parse Prolog programs, build a knowledge base, and execute queries against that knowledge base.
+A minimum Prolog compiler/interpreter/query runner implemented in C# that can parse Prolog programs, build a knowledge base, and execute queries against that knowledge base with unification and backtracking.

 ## Features